ATLAS-HGTD/hgtd-tools/README.md

 - (~!
 Appearance mode selection~)
 - (~!
 Set Color of progressbar while it is loading to orange (showing that the process is not finished yet), let user know somehow that the process is still running~)
 - !!!
 Implement API calls against CERN SSO-protected endpoint (right now only against the "open" backend-hgtddb)
 - !!!
-Resolve issues related to appearance on linux with conda https://github.com/conda-forge/tk-feedstock/pull/40#issuecomment-2381409555
+Resolve issues related to appearance on linux with conda https://github.com/conda-forge/tk-feedstock/pull/40#issuecomment-2381409555 - tk already implemented as alternative yaml, maybe experiment with https://github.com/TomSchimansky/CustomTkinter/pull/2646/files DrawEngine (https://github.com/TomSchimansky/CustomTkinter/issues/2467#issuecomment-2164833158) https://github.com/TomSchimansky/CustomTkinter/issues/2596
 - !
 Create standalone application (e.g. use pyinstaller?) -> postponed to v > 1.0.0
 - !
 Port the hybrid / sensor matching stuff over here and let user decide what kind of tool they want to use at the moment -> postponed to v > 1.0.0